Pasadena, California: Performing arts

-The legendary Pasadena Playhouse, the State Theater of California, is a member supported theater company that celebrated their centennial season in 2018.
+The Pasadena Playhouse, the State Theater of California, is a member supported theater company that celebrated their centennial season in 2018.
 The theater puts on five shows a year.
 In 1937, the Pasadena Playhouse established a record as the only theatre in the United States to have staged the entire Shakespearean canon.
 Today, the Playhouse is known for their innovative productions.

 The Pasadena Symphony, founded in 1928, offers several concerts a year at the Ambassador Auditorium and the Pasadena Pops plays at the Los Angeles County Arboretum and Botanic Garden.
 The Civic Center also holds a few traveling Broadway shows each year.

 Boston Court Performing Arts Center, opened in 2003, is near Lake and Colorado.
 Its resident theatre company, the award-winning The Theatre @ Boston Court, presents four productions a year.
 Music at the Court presents numerous music concerts each year, ranging from classical to jazz.
 The Friends of the Levitt organization presents a free summer concert series in Memorial Park, with the 2008 summer season marking its sixth year.